Impression in Optimizely Experimentation

 • Pageviews

-Imagine that your company, Attic and Button, is experimenting on www.atticandbutton.us.
+The Attic and Button company is experimenting on www.atticandbutton.us.
 Consider a visitor who starts by visiting the Attic and Button homepage, where there are three experiments running.
-One of these experiments has two Optimizely Experimentation pages that both target the homepage:
+One of these experiments has two Optimizely Experimentation pages that target the homepage:

 Experiment 1